crkn-rcdr/cap/README.md

 #### [`CAP/cap.conf`](CAP/cap.conf)

-This contains a whole host of server and portal configuration.
-The section that is most important and likely to require changes is the `portal_config` section under `CAP::Model::Collections`; this controls the subdomains that each portal can be found at, what static pages can be displayed, and more.
-This section is highly unwieldy and in the future much of this information will be stored with the relevant collection record in the Access Platform.
+This file used to contain a lot of server and portal configuration that required occasional change, but everything important has been moved to files in [`CAP/conf`](CAP/conf).

 #### [`CAP/conf`](CAP/conf)

 This directory contains configuration files that are used by some of CAP's models.
-Of special note are the JSON files in [`CAP/conf/i18n`](CAP/conf/i18n), which contain the strings that are used by the i18n system when handling `c.loc` directives.
+Of special note are the following:
+- the JSON files in [`CAP/conf/i18n`](CAP/conf/i18n), which contain the strings that are used by the i18n system when handling `c.loc` directives
+- the JSON files in [`CAP/conf/portals`](CAP/conf/portals), which contain portal configuration.
+Explanations of these properties can be found in [`CAP/lib/CAP/Portal.pm`](CAP/lib/CAP/Portal.pm)

 ### Back-end Perl code